Net Worth Calculator

 What is net worth?

-Should I include my car?
+Should I include my primary residence in my net worth?

 Disclaimer: This calculator provides estimates for informational purposes only.
 Net worth is a single metric and doesn't account for cash flow or life stage needs.
 Consult a qualified financial advisor for professional guidance.